IamSanjid/pokeone-pluse/README.md

 https://github.com/IamSanjid/pokeone_pluse-script

 # TODO
-1) Make it more safe.
-(I even don't know if it is auto detectable or not)...
-2) Make the Battle process better.
+1) Make the Battle process better.
 Its battle message process is suck.
 And it cannot handle double/triple battles.
+2) Make `onQuestUpdated` better.
-3) Make `onQuestUpdated` better.
+3) Make the Map process better.
+It may fail to detect some collisions.
-4) Make Auto Lootbox opener better (I guess it is failed to open Normal Lootboxes not daily free loot boxes).

 # Discord Link
 https://discord.gg/tkSxjWN